 - It's healthy, and Gluten-Free

-- Oat Flour: I use oat flour for these baked chocolate donuts, but you could swap for a different option, like whole wheat pastry flour or spelt flour.
+Oat Flour: I use oat flour for these Healthy Chocolate Donuts, but you could swap for a different option, like whole wheat pastry flour or spelt flour.
 If you aren't extremely sensitive to gluten, oat flour works great.
-But, if you are, then I recommend swapping with a 1:1 ratio for gluten-free all-purpose flour

-- Collagen Peptides: I love the addition of collagen in these donuts.
+Collagen Peptides: I love the addition of collagen in these donuts.
 It adds richness and extra oomph to the donut, and I love how it also increases the protein content.
 I use my favorite brand, Cleanish's Vanilla Bean Collagen Peptides, and it makes the perfect addition.
+The collagen does not affect the texture or recipe, so it can be omitted, if desired.

-- Eggs: I do use eggs for this healthy donut recipe to add more richness to the batter, but you could swap with unsweetened applesauce to make this a vegan recipe.
-Generally, the rule is to use ¼ cup of applesauce per egg, so you'd need ½ cup of unsweetened applesauce for this entire recipe.
+Eggs: I do use eggs for this Healthy Chocolate Donuts recipe to add more richness to the batter, but you could swap with unsweetened applesauce and use marine collagen to make this a vegan recipe.

-- Combine all the dry ingredients (oat flour, dark cocoa powder, collagen, baking powder, and sea salt), and whisk to combine.
+- Step 1: Combine all the dry ingredients (oat flour, dark cocoa powder, collagen, baking powder, and sea salt), and whisk to combine.

-- Add the wet ingredients to the dry, and stir until just incorporated.
+- Step 3: Add the wet ingredients to the dry, and stir until just incorporated.

-- The donuts will rise in the last 2-3 minutes of baking.
+- Step 5: The donuts will rise in the last 2-3 minutes of baking.
 They are done when a knife inserted into the center comes out clean.

-Then, you can make a chocolate glaze while the donuts are cooling if you'd like.
-I find the chocolate glaze and chocolate donut combo to be amazing.
+- Step 6: Then, you can make a chocolate glaze while the donuts are cooling if you'd like.

 FAQ